taegyoon-kim/nlp_25spring/README.md

 ## Application Review Discussion Details

-Students will be responsible for presenting a review of and leading a discussion on an applied article that employs NLP/text-as-data.
+Students (in groups) will present a review of an applied article that employs NLP/text-as-data and lead a discussion on it.
+This exercise is designed to enhance their understanding not only of the techniques themselves but also of their principled applications in actual research.

 - Present a review of an applied NLP/text-as-data article, including:
     - Research objectives/questions.